brownjohnf/WebL/README.md

 WebL
 ====

-Basic weblog based on Rails 3.1 with roles for authors next to admins
+Basic weblog based on Rails 3.1 with roles for authors next to admins.
+Currently unfinished